-The Global Hydro-economic Model is a bottom-up system analysis framework which can be used to develop integrated, long-term planning strategies for the water system.
+The Global Hydro-economic Model (ECHO) is a bottom-up system analysis framework which can be used to develop integrated, long-term planning strategies for the water system.
 It can be used to inform the design of cost-effective and sustainable water policy decisions and to address the impacts of future changing socio-economic and climatic conditions on water system.
 The Global Hydro-economic Model is a new element of IIASA’s water program which provides a technology rich basis for estimating water system dynamics over a long-term, multiple period time horizon.
 The model operates at global, regional and basin scales.

 Can be used to understand the impacts of future socio-economic and climatic conditions on the water system and explore policy options